tbellembois/gobkm/README.md

 - provide a systemd startup script
 - translate the Javascript into gopherjs <https://github.com/gopherjs/gopherjs>
+- do not reload folder content from server at each click
 - ~~import export feature (HTML?)~~

 ## Known limitations